RyotaUshio/obsidian-pdf-plus/README.md

 Add, edit and delete highlights and links in PDF files.
 Added annotations will be visible even outside Obsidian unlike backlink highlights.

-PDF++ will not modify PDF files themselves unless you explicitly enable it. ***The author assumes no responsibility for any data corruption.
+PDF++ will not modify PDF files themselves unless you explicitly allow it. ***The author assumes no responsibility for any data corruption.
 Please make sure you have a backup and use it at your own risk.*** Report any issues you encounter [here](https://github.com/RyotaUshio/obsidian-pdf-plus/issues/new).

 ### PDF internal links enhancement